pluralsight-cloud/az-204-app-container-solutions-implementing/Modules/1/Module-1.md

     [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](#)

 1. Select the existing **Subscription** and **Resource Group**.
-1. Provide the `Application Client ID` and `Secret` from the Sandbox details.
 1. Deploy the template.
 1. Follow-along with the demo.